Bambi Lee Savage: Biography

-Bambi Lee Savage (birth name: Shannon Strong) was born in 1963 in Pensacola, Florida.
+Bambi Lee Savage was born Shannon Strong in 1963 in Pensacola, Florida.
 Her father, Guy Thomas Strong, was a Navy pilot who was killed in an airplane crash while working as a stunt pilot on the set of the 20th Century Fox film Tora!
 Tora!
 Tora! in 1969.

 In the early 1980s, she played guitar and sang with several punk bands in Denver before moving to London in 1985 where she eventually joined former members of Nyam Nyam and Red Guitars in the band Horseland.
 They released a three-song EP in 1987 on the Red Rhino label.

 Inspired by an Einstuerzende Neubauten concert at London’s Kilburn National Ballroom, in 1987 she relocated to Berlin where she began working as an assistant recording engineer at Hansa Tonstudio.
 There she assisted and/or engineered sessions for artists including U2, Goodbye Mr Mackenzie, Anita Lane and Nick Cave and the Bad Seeds.

 She left her audio engineering career to concentrate on songwriting and performing, and in 1992, with Bono acting as the benefactor of her first recording session, Mick Harvey played on and produced a four-song demo of her original material.
-Recorded at Berlin’s Vielklang Studios and also featuring guitarist Hugo Race, the tracks were to remain unreleased for several years.
+Recorded at Berlin's Vielklang Studios and also featuring guitarist Hugo Race, the tracks were to remain unreleased for several years.

-As a featured artist in the 1995 German music documentary Lost in Music: Out of Country she performed two of her alt-country songs, “I Can’t Count on My Man” and “Demon Alcohol” with guitarist Alex Hacke and drummer Moritz Wolpert.
+As a featured artist in the 1995 German music documentary Lost in Music: Out of Country, she performed two of her alt-country songs, "I Can’t Count on My Man" and "Demon Alcohol" with guitarist Alex Hacke and drummer Moritz Wolpert.
 Though neither song appears on any of her releases to date, “Demon Alcohol” was later covered by Mick Harvey and released on his 2005 solo album One Man's Treasure.